nextcloud/documentation/admin_manual/installation/source_installation.rst

 * :ref:`php_fpm_tips_label`
 * :ref:`other_HTTP_servers_label`

+.. note:: Admins of SELinux-enabled distributions such as CentOS, Fedora, and Red Hat Enterprise Linux may need to set new rules to enable installing ownCloud.
+See :ref:`selinux_tips_label` for a suggested configuration.

 .. _prerequisites_label:

 Prerequisites
 -------------

-.. note:: This tutorial assumes you have terminal access to the machine you want
-          to install ownCloud on.
-Although this is not an absolute requirement, installation without it is likely to require contacting your hoster (e.g. for installing required modules).
-Consult the `PHP manual <http://php.net/manual/en/extensions.php>`_ for information on modules.
+The ownCloud .tar archive contains all of the required PHP modules.
+This section lists all required and optional PHP modules.
+Consult the `PHP manual
+<http://php.net/manual/en/extensions.php>`_ for more information on modules.
 Your Linux distribution should have packages for all required modules.

-To run ownCloud, your Web server must have the following PHP modules installed:
+Required:

 * php5 (>= 5.5)
 * PHP module ctype